Shark Pictures

 Round stingrays mating

-Reaction to divers: From experience, easily approached in Costa Rica with slow movements but very difficult to get close to in the Sea of Cortez and California.
+Reaction to divers: Sometimes difficult to approach in the surf zone in California but easily observed in the Sea of Cortez where they are extremely abundant.
 Older animals tend to move a bit slower and tolerate closer observation.

-In the shallow bays of Baja, Mexico these rays are sometimes so abundant that safely wading through the shallows without running the risk of treading on a round stingray is almost impossible.
-Two of the places that I have seen the most round stingrays are the town beach in Mulege (near the lighthouse) and Playa El Burro a few kms to the south.
+MEXICO - in the shallow bays of Baja, these rays are sometimes so abundant that safely wading through the shallows without running the risk of treading on a round stingray is almost impossible.
+Some of the places that I have seen round stingrays in great numbers are off the beach Bahia de los Angeles, off the town beach in Mulege (near the lighthouse) and off Playa El Burro a few kms to the south.
 All of the beaches in this region are probably good.

 HOME LINKS TAXONOMY BOOKS CONTACT